nerdschoolbergen/build-and-deploy/exercises2/exercise_3.md

 Instead of setting up a build server from scratch, we'll use Travis CI to do all the heavy lifting for us.

+As the name implies, this is a service for handling our Continuous Integration steps.
+We'll have to find another service for hosting our app once we've built and verified it using Travis.

 ## Travis CI config

 Travis is configured through a `.travis.yml` file in our repo.